Emory Douglas: Black Panther Party

-In 1970 Douglas took part in the co-founding of a musical band called The Lumpen which he was credited with naming.
+In 1970, Douglas took part in the co-founding of a musical band called The Lumpen, which he was credited with naming.
 Emory chose the name "The Lumpen" after the Marxist idea of the lumpenproletariat.
-However, it is also believed that the name chosen for The Lumpen was inspired by The Wretched of the Earth by Marxist author Frantz Fanon.
+However, it is also believed that the name was inspired by The Wretched of the Earth by Marxist author Frantz Fanon.

 In 1970, the BPP shifted their stance to emphasize survival programs as opposed to violence.
 With that, Douglas's imagery changed as well, showing African Americans receiving free food and clothes.
 They promoted free breakfast programs, free health clinics, free legal aid, amongst other things.
 These programs were considered part of their revolutionary tactic.
 In response, the FBI cracked down on the cause even more, until it inevitably brought it to an end in 1982.
 However, their ideology is still alive today.

-In 2007, the San Francisco Chronicle reporter, Jessica Werner Zack, wrote that "he branded the militant-chic Panther image decades before the concept became commonplace.
+In 2007, the San Francisco Chronicle reporter Jessica Werner Zack wrote that "he branded the militant-chic Panther image decades before the concept became commonplace.
 He used the newspaper's popularity (circulation neared 400,000 at its peak in 1970) to incite the disenfranchised to action, portraying the poor with genuine empathy, not as victims but as outraged, unapologetic and ready for a fight."

 In addition to the paper, Douglas designed postcards, event flyers, and posters that were meant as recruitment tactics as well as a method of spreading the BPP ideology and creating the impression that there was mass support of the cause.
-Douglas recalled, "After a while it flashed on me that you have to draw in a way that even a child can understand to reach your broadest audience without losing the substance or insight of what is represented."
+Douglas recalled: "After a while it flashed on me that you have to draw in a way that even a child can understand to reach your broadest audience without losing the substance or insight of what is represented."
 (Stewart, 2011).